MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/how-conversation-ai-works.md

 * Moderation hooks, which can be used to regulate bot responses against any moderation API.
 * Conversation sweeping, which helps developers monitor conversations and intervene when the conversation goes astray through proactive detection and remediation.
-* Feedback loops, which allows developers to evaluate the performance of the bot for high quality conversations and fine-tune their experience for improvement.
+* Feedback loops, which allow developers to evaluate the performance of the bot for high quality conversations and fine-tune their experience for improvement.

 In summary, the Conversational AI SDK offers wide support from low code to complex scenarios.
-The SDK extends capabilities with AI constructs to build natural language modelling, scenario-specific user intent, personalization, and automated, context-aware conversations.
+The SDK extends capabilities with AI constructs to build natural language modeling, scenario-specific user intent, personalization, and automated, context-aware conversations.